How Many Mechanisms? Measuring Parsimony in Risky Choice: Application to Risky Choice

-\paragraph{Data.} We apply our framework to the publicly available CPC18 competition dataset \citep{erev_ert_plonsky_2017,plonsky2017_cpc18}.\footnote{The data can be downloaded on the following website: \url{https://cpc-18.com/data/}.} Since our rule library and dominance benchmark are defined over lotteries with known probabilities, we restrict attention to the risk problems and exclude ambiguity tasks.
-The resulting sample comprises $N=686$ subjects (average age 24.9, s.d.\ 2.93; 54\% female) recruited across multiple locations in Israel.
-Each subject faces $20$ to $28$ distinct binary lottery choice problems, and each problem is repeated for $25$ trials, yielding $500$ to $700$ decisions per subject.
-The design includes both no-feedback and feedback regimes,\footnote{In the feedback regime, repeated exposure and realized outcomes may induce learning or history-dependence.} and the choice problems were designed to elicit canonical behavioral anomalies in risky choice, including Allais paradoxes \citep{allais1953,tversky_kahneman1986}, certainty-like effects \citep{kahneman_tversky1979}, break-even effects \citep{thaler_johnson1990}, splitting effects \citep{birnbaum2008}, or systematic departures from expected-value reasoning driven by the weighting of rare events \citep{barron_erev2003}.
+\paragraph{Data.} We apply our framework to the publicly available CPC18 competition dataset \citep{erev_ert_plonsky_2017,plonsky2017_cpc18}.\footnote{The data can be downloaded at \url{https://cpc-18.com/data/}.} Since our rule library and dominance benchmark are defined over lotteries with known probabilities, we restrict attention to the risk problems and exclude ambiguity tasks.
+The CPC18 design separates an initial no-feedback block from four subsequent blocks with outcome feedback; the published prediction competitions treat the no-feedback block separately, and we follow that convention by restricting the analysis to the four feedback blocks (20 trials per problem).
+The resulting sample comprises $N=686$ subjects (average age 24.9, s.d.\ 2.93; 54\% female) recruited across multiple locations in Israel, each facing $20$ to $28$ distinct binary lottery problems for an average of $517$ analyzed decisions (range $400$--$560$).
+The choice problems were designed to elicit canonical behavioral anomalies in risky choice, including Allais paradoxes \citep{allais1953,tversky_kahneman1986}, certainty-like effects \citep{kahneman_tversky1979}, break-even effects \citep{thaler_johnson1990}, splitting effects \citep{birnbaum2008}, or systematic departures from expected-value reasoning driven by the weighting of rare events \citep{barron_erev2003}.
 For a detailed description of the experimental design, the exact list of problems, and the mapping from problems to targeted phenomena, see \citet{erev_ert_plonsky_2017}.
 Summary statistics are provided in Table \ref{tab:summary_stats}.

-\paragraph{Implementation.} For each subject $i$, we compute the Maximum Rule Concentration Index $\MRCI(D_i;\,\ge_{\mathrm{FSD}},\mathcal F)$ using the optimization routine described in Section~\ref{sec:computational}.
-In practice, we first pre-compute the menu-by-rule admissibility matrix (which records, for each binary problem faced by the subject, which rules in $\mathcal F$ render the realized choice a strict improvement under the FSD benchmark applied to perceived lotteries).
-We then solve the resulting assignment problem with a greedy-refinement heuristic, and run the algorithm with $100$ independent random restarts.
-We report two rule-level diagnostics.
-The concentration gain $\phi(f)$ is computed from ``full minus one'' comparisons (dropping $f$ from $\mathcal F$ while keeping the two one-sided-attention defaults).
-The stability score $\kappa(f)$ is computed by iteratively attempting to delete rules in random orders and recording how often each rule remains necessary to attain the subject's maximal concentration; we use $100$ random orderings of the library.